 Building Farm Dams: An Expert’s Perspective on Design, Construction, and Sustainability

-Tag Archives: water supply
+Tag Archives: Water Supply

 Earth dams are vital for water storage, flood control, irrigation, and environmental management.
 However, their safety and longevity are continually threatened by cracks and seepage—issues that, if neglected, can escalate into catastrophic failure.